US judge: Suit over Trump travel ban waivers will go ahead

-SAN FRANCISCO (AP) — A U.S. judge in San Francisco says a lawsuit accusing the Trump administration of denying nearly all visa applicants under President Donald Trump’s travel ban will move forward.
+SAN FRANCISCO (AP) — A lawsuit accusing the Trump administration of denying nearly all visa applicants from countries under President Donald Trump’s travel ban will move forward, a U.S. judge said Thursday.

-Judge James Donato said at the end of a hearing on Thursday that the lawsuit was not going away at this stage.
-Donato heard arguments on the administration’s request that he dismiss the lawsuit.
+Judge James Donato heard arguments on the administration’s request that he dismiss the lawsuit.
+The case was “not going away at this stage,” he said at the close of the hearing.

-The plaintiffs say the administration is not honoring a waiver provision in the president’s ban on travelers from five mostly Muslim countries.
-That provision allows a case-by-case exemption for people who can show entry to the U.S. is in the national interest, is needed to prevent undue hardship and would not pose a security risk.
+The plaintiffs say the administration is not honoring a waiver provision in the president’s ban on travelers from five mostly Muslim countries — Iran, Lybia, Somalia, Syria and Yemen.

-Department of Justice attorney August Flentje said visa decisions are beyond judicial review.
+The U.S. Supreme Court upheld the ban in a 5-4 ruling in June.

 Most Read Nation & World Stories